 - Your data and family tree may misidentify an innocent person as a criminal, putting them through unexpected stress and legal expenses.

 - You may be named in a search warrant or arrest warrant that becomes public, putting you at risk of public harassment or retaliation.
-(See the screenshot below for an example.)
+In these cases, many would want to learn more here about their legal options if such a situation arose (See the screenshot below for an example.)

 - The Terms of Service at GEDmatch and/or Family Tree DNA may change or be waived to expand investigations beyond violent crimes.